Education Improvement Tax Credit

-Bethany Children’s Home is an approved EITC organization for the FY 2016-2017.
+Bethany Children’s Home is an approved EITC organization.
 Education Improvement Tax Credit funds will be used to support the academic support and enrichment programs provided at Bethany through the Haas Learning Center.

 What is the Educational Improvement Tax Credit (EITC)

 The EITC, established by Act 4 (H.B.
 996, P.N.
 1878, Session 2001), allows businesses to reduce state tax liability (e.g., Corporate Net Income Tax, Capital Stock Franchise Tax, Bank and Trust Company Shares Tax, Title Insurance Companies Shares Tax, Insurance Premiums Tax, Mutual Thrift Institution Tax) by contributing/donating (cash, personal property, or services) to a nonprofit educational improvement or nonprofit scholarship organization.

 The EITC program is administered by the Department of Community and Economic Development (DCED) on a first-come-first-serve basis.
 Total tax credits approved shall not exceed $30 million in a fiscal year (with no less than $20 million for contributions to scholarship organizations, and no less than $10 million for contributions to educational improvement organizations).

 Who may receive an Educational Improvement Tax Credit?